Dirndl Reloaded: From the Rustic traditional valley to modern fashion statement

 Originally developed in the 19th century as sturdy workwear for peasant women, the dirndl experienced its first stylistic revolution around 1900.
 Nobles adapted the cut, refined the fabrics, and turned it into a fashionable summer dress.
 Today, designers like Vivienne Westwood and Hugo Boss are making fashion history with their dirndl creations.

-Particularly popular: blue-red dirndl combinations reminiscent of Bavarian sky-and-sun motifs, but with modern silhouettes.
-According to the Munich Traditional Costume Association, 72% of people under 30 wear deliberately modified dirndls—a clear signal of change.
+Particularly popular: dirndl blue and red combinations that are reminiscent of Bavarian sky-and-sun motifs, but score with modern silhouettes.
+According to the Munich Traditional Costume Association 72% of those under 30 wear deliberately modified dirndls – a clear signal for change.

 Style Guide: Three ways to create the perfect dirndl outfit without the "tourist look"